Phone: (360) 481-6464

 What may have happened in the past that can inform us about your animal today?

-Many of our animal companions had experience with humans even before we met them.
-They may have come across previous owners, training, environments, conditions, and sometimes trauma.
-In most cases, the animals that we see now may have been different species in their previous lives.
-These factors impact them and change the way they interact with us.
+Many of our animal companions have experienced previous owners, training, environments, conditions and often trauma.
+Sometimes they have been different species in past lives.
+These factors impact them and the way they interact with us.

-Sometimes what they tell me about their pasts can explain why they behave as they do, what they need or fear, and how deeply their memories do (or don't) affect them.
-(Many animals have moved on from trauma, and don't wish to revisit it.)
+Sometimes what they tell me about their pasts can explain why they behave as they do, what they might need or fear, and how deeply their memories can affect them.
+Some animals have moved on from trauma, and don’t wish to revisit it.

-One of my clients was perplexed by her new young dog, who insisted on using the family bathtub to relieve herself.
-When I probed about this weird habit, she told me that she had previously lived in a high-rise apartment, where she was trained to use a bathtub.
-She was very confused by encouragement (and pressure) to go elsewhere to do her business.
+One of my clients was perplexed by her new young dog, who insisted on using the family bathtub to relieve himself.
+When I asked him about this troublesome habit, he showed me that he had previously lived in a high-rise apartment, where he was trained to use only a bathtub.
+This dog was very confused by all the encouragement and pressure to “do his business” outdoors!
+The back story gave his human a totally new appreciation for his behavior, and much more patience with the successful next steps.

 Animal Communication with Animals in Spirit